| The

 backed up by lines of stratus clouds depict a beautiful scene

+before us.
 The stars have now totally

 disappeared and I sit in the stern of the canoe watching the